International Judgment Enforcement & Offshore Asset Recovery

 Our team includes several former U.S. Department of Justice and U.S. Securities and Exchange Commission lawyers with deep experience in international asset investigations and forfeiture, including extensive knowledge in regard to varying confidentiality and banking secrecy laws.

-Our lawyers also include English barristers and solicitors (three English Queen’s Counsel among them) with a track record litigating in various offshore jurisdictions.
+Our lawyers also include English barristers and solicitors (English Queen’s Counsel among them) with a track record litigating in various offshore jurisdictions.
 In addition, our offshore team has significant experience both attacking and defending sophisticated offshore trusts and structures, as well as detangling the complex asset protection schemes sometimes used to hide assets from creditors, especially in the context of cross-border insolvency litigation.